neilmartin83/Jamf-Nation-Roadshow-London-2018/README.md

 # Jamf Nation-Roadshow London 2018
 ## Lab Nauseum - Dawn Of The DEP

 Resources from my presentation at the Jamf Nation Roadshow - leveraging DEPNotify in lab environments.
+This is a adaptation and simplification of the methods used in my university's environment to provision Macs in computer labs using installation and DEP based workflows.
+Imaging is dead!

 Grab DEPNotify here: https://gitlab.com/Mactroll/DEPNotify